godfreynolan/teachable/README.md

-# Creating a Camera App w/ DJI Widgets Tutorial
+# Creating a Camera App w/ Live Streaming Tutorial
 ## Pre-requisite Knowledge
 ***`WARNING: THIS TUTORIAL ASSUMES YOU'VE COMPLETED THE PREVIOUS TUTORIALS`***

-This tutorial is designed for you to gain a basic understanding of the DJI Mobile SDK.
+This tutorial is designed for you to gain a basic understanding of the DJI Mobile SDK and a simple RTMP livestream.
 It will implement the FPV view and two basic camera functionalities:
 - Take Photo
 - Record video.
+- Livestrean your screen

 You can download the tutorial's final sample project from this [Github Page](https://github.com/riis/teachable). <!-- Make sure to update when committed-->